 - 1. Student should meet with the course instructor and seek to resolve the grade issue. - 2.
-If the course instructor denies the request and the student is not satisfied with the reasons for denial of the request, the student may obtain a copy of the academic grade appeals form from the office of the Vice President of Academic Services. - 3.
-The student should complete the form and give it to Division chair.
-The Division chair will make a decision on the grade and file the form with the office of Academic Services. - 4.
-The student may appeal the decision of the Division chair to the VPAS. - 5.
-The conclusion and recommendation of the VPAS is binding upon the parties of the appeal.
+If the course instructor denies the request and the student is not satisfied with the reasons for denial of the request, the student may obtain a copy of the Academic Grade Appeal form from the Office of Vice President of Academic Services. - 3.
+The student should complete the form and give it to the appropriate Dean.
+The Dean will make a decision on the grade and file the form with the Office of Academic Services.

+- 4. The student may appeal the decision of the Dean to the Vice President of Academic Services. - 5.
+The conclusion and recommendation of the Vice President of Academic Services is binding upon the parties of the appeal.